 With all Indian education loans and a few private lenders, you may be able to avail a tax benefit under Section 80(E) of the Income Tax Act 1961 for 8 years.
 The deduction involved is only applied on the interest paid.

 Unfortunately, you will not be able to avail any such benefits with an international lender.

-In another time, taking a loan was as simple as going down to your neighbourhood bank, looking at your options and finalising the paperwork.
+In another time, taking a loan was as simple as going down to your neighborhood bank, looking at your options and finalizing the paperwork.
 But now, because you have a multitude of education loan providers to choose from, the probability of picking a bad loan has also increased.
 So it becomes really important to assess all your options (domestic or international) carefully and then pick one which is fulfils your needs and is affordable for you and your family.
 At GradRight, we’ve recognized the need to enable students to make an informed choice when considering their education and financial future.
 Our online platform allows students to connect with and compare personalized offers from multiple lenders.
 It’s simple, easy to use and free to try!